 What is Psychological Safety?

-Harvard Business School professor, Amy Edmonson, defines psychological safety as, “a belief that one will not be punished for speaking up with ideas, questions, concerns or mistakes.”1 A psychologically safe environment offers a comfortable setting that allows for risks and vulnerability; promoting a culture where individuals can openly speak up without fear of retribution, odd looks or awkward feelings of embarrassment and frustration that may follow.
+Harvard Business School professor Amy Edmonson defines psychological safety as, “a belief that one will not be punished for speaking up with ideas, questions, concerns or mistakes.”

-In a 2015 Google study on successful teams researchers found psychological safety was the most important factor in determining a team’s effectiveness.3 In addition to team effectiveness, psychological safety can improve:
+According to a Google study on successful teams, researchers found psychological safety was the number one factor in determining a team’s effectiveness.
+In addition to team effectiveness, psychological safety can improve:

 5 Tips for Leaders to Improve Psychological Safety

-- Proactively invite input: As a leader, it is important to ask questions and refrain from adding input just for the sake of sounding like you know more than those around you.
+- Proactively invite input and stop the reflex to add value: As a leader, it is important to ask questions and refrain from adding input just for the sake of sounding like you know more than those around you.
 You can remind your employees why it is important for them to speak up and respond appreciatively when they do.
 Consider implementing weekly meetings to discuss upcoming events or projects to stay connected to your team and practice candid, polite feedback.

 - Ask for help and know your weaknesses: If there is something you are working on that you know is another person’s strength, then ask for help.
-Change your mindset of, “I am the leader, so I know all the answers, and I am in complete control.”
-As a leader, there is a responsibility to help others perform well.
-You can use these opportunities to ask questions and motivate your employees to speak up on topics they are confident on.
+Challenge any mindset you may have that feels like, “I am the leader, so I know all the answers and should be in complete control.”
+You have the responsibility to help others perform well.
+Use every available opportunity to encourage your employees to speak up on topics they are confident about.

-- Care about your employees as people: Share genuine responses to their wins and loses—be empathetic.
-Actively listen, this means closing your computer screen and actually looking at the person during one-to-one meetings.
-Have you ever tried to tell a coworker something important while they are looking at their computer or their phone?
-It is frustrating and often results in you having to repeat yourself later.
-Simply taking the time to listen and show you care for another’s well-being, will support your employees to speak up and feel heard.
+- Care about your employees as people: Share genuine responses to your employees’ wins and losses by being empathetic.
+Display active listening by closing your computer screen and looking at the person during one-to-one meetings.
+Simply taking the time to pause, truly listen, and show you care for another’s wellbeing will go a long way in showing you want your employees to speak up and feel heard.

-Anyone in the workplace knows we spend much of our time in meetings working together with our coworkers to achieve our company’s objectives and it is difficult to do this well without psychological safety.
-Ultimately, psychological safety and a speak up culture can improve your team’s effectiveness and give employees the confidence they need to honestly respond to leaders when they ask, “Does anyone have any feedback, thoughts, or concerns?”
+It is difficult to collaborate or work well in a team environment without psychological safety.
+Ultimately, psychological safety and a speak up culture can improve your team’s effectiveness and give employees the confidence they need to enthusiastically respond when asked, “Does anyone have any feedback, thoughts, or concerns?”